Financial Services Act 2012

-The Financial Services Act 2012 is an Act of the Parliament of the United Kingdom which implements a new regulatory framework for the financial system and financial services in the UK.
+The Financial Services Act 2012 (c.
+21) is an act of the Parliament of the United Kingdom which implements a new regulatory framework for the financial system and financial services in the UK.
 It replaces the Financial Services Authority with two new regulators, namely the Financial Conduct Authority and the Prudential Regulation Authority, and creates the Financial Policy Committee of the Bank of England.
 This framework went into effect on 1 April 2013.

 Its main effect is to amend the Financial Services and Markets Act 2000.

 Provisions

-Under the Act, the administration of Libor became a regulated activity overseen by the Financial Conduct Authority.
+Under the act, the administration of Libor became a regulated activity overseen by the Financial Conduct Authority.
+The act made consumer protection a core objective of the FCA.
+The act made the FCA responsible for regulating insider trading.

 Knowingly or deliberately making false or misleading statements in relation to benchmark-setting became a criminal offence.
 Laws relating to charitable industrial and provident societies were revised.

+Reception

+Donald Cruickshank criticised the legislation for, in his view, not dealing with the lack of competition in the sector.